Interview with John Green

 JG: That’s right.
 We used to clean that.

 GT: Right, so you were part of the Wednesday Bomber Boys.
-Was a group of you veterans over the years.
+There was a group of you veterans over the years.

 JG: Every Wednesday up there, and why I stopped in the end, driving here to there took nearly an hour, driving back was under half hour and driving on that motorway with all that, everybody going into Auckland, I couldn’t take it any longer and I had to pack it in.
 The Wednesday Boys.